Miltiadis-Kon/Hools/README.md

 # Hools
 A Match Day tracking website developed using the MERN stack model.

+## NOTE
+keys for the Football-API  & the mongoDb database are obviously not added on github.
+In case they are needed please CONTACT US mail : up1070518@ac.upatras.gr

 ## Backend
 To run the backend simply execute the following commands
 ```